Sandy Spring Friends School

 From relay races and cooperative games to parachute fun and hula-hooping while blowing bubbles, all of our Lower School students had a blast at their Field Day on Fri., May 2.
 Thanks to the 8th Graders for helping run the stations!

-All-School Spring Pep Rally 2025
+Spring Pep Rally 2025

 Students, faculty, and staff had a great time cheering on our spring team athletes at the all-school pep rally on Fri., Apr.
 4. After team entrances, seniors and 8th Graders from each spring sports team took on faculty and staff in an exciting game of "Quakerball"!